r13i/eloquent-javascript/README.md

 # eloquent-javascript
-This is my training repo for the book Eloquent JavaScript, where I tryout stuff and put my execises solutions.
+This is my training repo for the book Eloquent JavaScript, where I tryout stuff and put some execises solutions.

 This very good book is available for free at :
 - http://eloquentjavascript.net/